eth-educators/eth-docker-docs/website/docs/About/Rewards.md

 2) Priority fees

 Users of Ethereum set a [priority fee](https://ethereum.org/en/developers/docs/gas/#priority-fee) for their transactions.
 This fee is paid to block proposers and is immediately liquid.
 In order for that fee to be paid, a `--suggested-fee-recipient` needs to be configured.
-This is why eth-docker prompts for an Ethereum address to send priority fees to.
+This is why Eth Docker prompts for an Ethereum address to send priority fees to.

 This address could be a hardware wallet, a software wallet, or even a multi-sig contract.